tungvn/wordpress-snippet/README.md

 - You can also install a .vsix by opening the file from within VS Code.
 Run File > Open File... or Ctrl+O and select the extension .vsix.

 ### Changelogs
+- Version 1.1: Update functions snippet up to Wordpress 4.6.1
-Version 0.8: First commit.
+- Version 0.8: First commit.
 Update functions, constant and classes from Wordpress 3.7

-### On my way
-- Update to WP lastest version (current: 4.5)
-- Update description for funtions, constant and classes.

 ### Special thanks
 - [purplefish32](https://github.com/purplefish32) with https://github.com/purplefish32/sublime-text-2-wordpress